-- If the dates of the service booking do not cover the plan duration, you can create additional service bookings, or extend it to cover the plan.
+- If the dates of the service booking do not cover the plan duration, you can create additional service bookings, or extend them to cover the plan.

-- The dates of the service bookings (with the same support category) cannot overlap.
+- The dates of the service bookings within the same support category cannot overlap.

 - At times, you may see that service bookings about to expire (and sharing the same end date as the plan they belong to) may be automatically extended for up to 365 days until the new plan review is approved.
 This is to ensure there is not a gap between the plans.